How Small Businesses Can Survive the Coronavirus Outbreak?

 We know, COVID-19 affected your business too.
 Here are some steps and round-up advice that you can take to protect your business.

 1. Work from Home or Be Serious About Your Workplace

 We all are stressed and facing the uncertainty of this situation.
 We don’t know when we can go back to work.
-So, it is wise to work from home if possible to keep business running.
+So, it is wise to work from home if possible to keep the business running.
 Organize your remote work.
 There are many tools and ways are available for remote collaborations.
-Using regular Skype calls, Zoom or Hangout meetings can keep you attached to your business which also allows you to track the workflows without losing productivity.
+Using regular Skype calls, Zoom, or Hangout meetings can keep you attached to your business which also allows you to track the workflows without losing productivity.
 Schedule a daily meeting, it will keep your employees motivated and on duty.

 The problem is, not everyone can work from home.
 If you still want to use your workplace, take must needed precautions and be serious about it.
 Limit your social contact, keep a safe distance away from others, and wash your hands often and disinfecting communal areas and equipment.